String and dilaton equations for counting lattice points in the moduli space of curves: Introduction

 It was proven in \cite{NorCou} that the $N_{g,n}(b_1,...,b_n)$ satisfy recursion relations which uniquely determine them from $N_{0,3}(b_1,b_2,b_3)=1$ (when $b_1+b_2+b_3$ is even and zero otherwise.)
 These recursion relations are used to prove the following theorem.

 \begin{theorem} For $2g-2+n>0$

-are the Eynard-Orantin invariants of the plane curve $xy-y^2=1$. \end{theorem} The Eynard-Orantin invariants satisfy further recursion relations known as string and dilaton equations.
-See Section~\ref{sec:string}.
-They give rise to new recursion relations between the $N_{g,n}$.
-The first two of these are a consequence of the string equations. \begin{theorem} \end{theorem} \begin{cor} The string equations determine the genus 0 invariants. \end{cor} The count of branched covers $N_{g,n}(b_1,...,b_n)$ requires the $b_i$ to be positive integers.
-Nevertheless the polynomials $N^{(k)}_{g,n}(b_1,...,b_n)$ can be evaluated at $b_i=0$ so we use them to define $N_{g,n}(b_1,...,b_n)$ when some of the $b_i=0$.
-For example,
+are the Eynard-Orantin invariants of the plane curve $xy-y^2=1$. \end{theorem} The Eynard-Orantin invariants satisfy further recursion relations known as string and dilaton equations---see Section~\ref{sec:string}.
+They give rise to new recursion relations between the $N_{g,n}$ which we also call string and dilaton equations.
+The first two of these are the string equations. \begin{theorem}[String equations] \end{theorem} The string equations uniquely determine the genus 0 quasi-polynomials.

-for $\chi(\modm_{g,n})$ the (orbifold) Euler characteristic of $\modm_{g,n}$ was proven in \cite{NorCou}.
-A consequence of the dilaton equation is the following new recursion relation between the $N_{g,n}$. \begin{theorem} \end{theorem} Using the dilaton equation, Eynard and Orantin show how to essentially allow $n=0$ in their meromorphic form invariants.
-This enables them to define symplectic invariants $F^{(g)}(C)=\omega^{(g)}_0$ for $g>1$ of a plane curve $C\subset\bc^2$ which are invariant under symplectic transformations of $\bc^2$. \begin{cor} The Eynard-Orantin symplectic invariants of the plane curve $xy-y^2=1$ are the orbifold Euler characteristics of the classical moduli space.